-It was planned to calculate CPUE data series for Gadus morhua and Solea solea using catches by Danish trawlers 70-89 mm mesh size in IIIaS.
-As this fishery does not exist anymore CPUE data for this metier could not be made
+It was planned to calculate CPUE data series for Salmo salar using catches by driftnets and longlines in subdivision 24-32.
+Since it is not allowed to use driftnets in the Danish Salmon fishery CPUE data is only based on catches by longlines.
+Furthermore, it was planned to calculate CPUE data series for Argentine silus using catches by trawlers in division IIIa.
+As this fishery does not exist anymore CPUE data for this metier could not be made.